U.S. Marine Corps photo by Sgt Bobby Yarbrough) (This image was manipulated using filters.)

 If you are transitioning into federal service, NO!
 Let the federal government match further contributions you make to the TSP and watch your money grow twice as fast.

-If you want to start a NEW account – for example, if you want a Roth IRA – then you won’t find a less expensive IRA than the TSP, so you might just leave your money there to grow while you focus on your new plan.
+If you want to start a NEW account – for example, if you want a Roth IRA – then you won’t find a less expensive IRA than the TSP, so you might as well just leave your money there to grow while you focus on your new plan.

-The military makes it easy to “fire and forget” things like retirement plans.
+The military makes it easy to “fire and forget” things like TSP retirement plans.
 Unless you read the fine print on your LES every month, you would hardly be aware that 3 percent (or whatever) of your income was padding your nest egg.

 Another Way to Save